Skip to main content

 Filtness, Julia, RN

-A panel of the Discipline Committee (the Panel) of the British Columbia College of Nurses and Midwives (BCCNM) conducted a hearing under section 39 of the Health Professions Act (the Act), into allegations that Ms. Filtness, while employed with Corrections Services Canada as a clinical services nurse, entered into a personal, romantic, and/or sexual relationship with an incarcerated person.
+A panel of the Discipline Committee (the Panel) of the British Columbia College of Nurses and Midwives (BCCNM) previously found that Ms. Filtness, while employed with Correction Services Canada (CSCS) as a registered nurse at a CSC Institution, entered into an inappropriate personal, romantic, and sexual relationship with an inmate.
+The Panel found that Ms. Filtness had breached numerous BCCNM Professional and Practice Standards and that her conduct constituted professional misconduct, including sexual misconduct.

 The full decision of the Panel can be found here.